-F. No Circumvention Of This Section's Purposes: Google may not undertake any action or omission with the purpose or effect of circumventing or frustrating the purposes of this Section or any of its provisions.
-Complaints regarding non-compliance with this Section may be referred to the TC for review in accordance with Paragraph X.C.3 below.
+E.F.
+No Circumvention of This Section's Purposes: Google may not undertake any action or omission with the purpose or effect of circumventing these provisions or frustrating the purposes of this Section- or any of its provisions.
+Complaints regarding non-compliance with this provision will be reviewed in the first instance by Section may be referred to the TC for review in accordance with Paragraph X.C.3 below.

 IX.
-CHOICE SCREENS ON EXISTING NON-APPLE DEVICES, GOOGLE DEVICES, AND GOOGLE BROWSERS
+LIMITATIONSCHOICE SCREENS ON DISTRIBUTION

-The purposes of the remedies set forth in this Section are to unfetter the markets from Google's illegal monopolization and deprive it of the fruits of its violations by informing users, including those accustomed to Google's default status on their existing Devices and Google Devices, of the competitive choices for GSEs.
-The remedies in this Section are further intended to limit Google's ability to enter into or continue its anticompetitive distribution agreements.
+AGREEMENTS EXISTING NON-APPLE DEVICES, GOOGLE DEVICES, AND USER NOTIFICATION OF GSE CHOICES GOOGLE BROWSERS informing users, including the many usersthose accustomed to Google's default status on their existing Devices and Google Devices, of their the competitive choices for GSEs.
+These The remedies in this Section are further intended to limit Google's ability to enter into or continue its anticompetitive distribution agreements.